 - Report to DEM.
 Note that this is suggested to be done by the Protection Hook or the caller of TerminateApplication(), not by the OSRestartTask. - Partition is restarted at OSlevel → The end results shall be an OS-Application (partition) ready-to-be-started by the RTE.
-Access from other OS-Applications to resources in the restarting OS-Application is disallowed. - Notify RTE to perform partition-specific clean-up and re-initialization. - Issue RUN request to EcuM such that EcuM can remain in the RUN state.
+Access from other OS-Applications to resources in the restarting OS-Application is disallowed. - Notify RTE to perform partition-specific clean-up and re-initialization. - Avoid shutdown, sleep, or reset of the ECU by requesting a certain mode to EcuM-Fixed or to the BswM.
 While a partition is in this state, the ECU must not be shut down. - Notify COM to restart communication for relevant signals. - Issue "No Communication" to ComM on behalf of the partition - Reset relevant supervised entities in WdgM. - Cancel pending jobs in the NvM on relevant NvM blocks (according to configuration). - Notify relevant CDDs that the partition is restarting such that they can perform necessary re-initialization. - Notify IOHW abstraction layer that the partition is restarting, such that appropriate actions can be taken. - RTE shall ensure communication consistency (Section 10.3.5).
+[RTE] - RTE shall not activate any

+tasks in a terminated partition

+• Trigger transition of the

+partition to the P_ACTIVE

+state.
+[BswM]

+• Trigger transition of the OS-

+A I' (' ()

-[RTE] - RTE shall not activate any tasks in a terminated partition. - Trigger transition of the partition to the P_ACTIVE state.
-[BswM] • Trigger transition of the OS-Application to the APPLICATION_ACCESSIBLE state which will notify the OS to once again allow access from other OS-Applications.
+Trigger transition of the OS-Application to the APPLICATION_ACCESSIBLE state which will notify the OS to once again allow access from other OS-Applications.

 NOTE: If an application shall be restartable, the application has to take care of its NvM blocks itself.
 That is, it must perform consistency checks and any refresh or write-back activities necessary after a restart.

-ECU Startup N/A Normal ECU startup.
-Not affected by error handling.
-All partitions are set in the P_PREACTIVE state.
-ECU Reset N/A ECU reset (here this also includes a complete shut-off and cold start of the ECU) will set the partition in the P_ACTIVE state after a normal startup.
-This is the only way to leave the P_TERMINATED state.
-Note that this means that even after a sleep/wakeup, the partition remains in the P_TERMINATED state.
+in the P_TERMINATED state.